-Comparing the plotted curves in Fig. \ref{fig4} in pairs (a pair of curves of the same type corresponds to the same MOS algorithm), we can conclude that for each MOS algorithm there is an interval of $\Delta \omega_i$ such that the MOS algorithm designed within the QL approach has better performance than one designed within the ML approach.
-We call these intervals as the BL intervals.
-If all possible errors in frequencies estimates in a particular practical application are less than the corresponding BL intervals, then one may use the BL estimates instead of the ML estimates to design the MOS algorithm without loss of its performance.

-Here we list the BL intervals obtained from Fig. \ref{fig4}: the BL interval is $0.006$ for the PMEP-IR algorithm; $0.006$ for the PMEP-I algorithm; $0.005$ for the GIC algorithm; $0.007$ for the EEF algorithm.
-Comparing these values of BL intervals and the value of the error in the BL estimates $\Delta \omega= 0.0025$ which is chosen for numerical simulations presented in Fig. \ref{fig2} one may conclude that the robustness problem described in Theorem \ref{negnegG} has a practical meaning.
+Comparing the plotted curves in Fig. \ref{fig4} in pairs (a pair of curves of the same type corresponds to the same MOS algorithm), we can conclude that for each MOS algorithm, there is an interval of errors $\Delta \omega_i$ such that the MOS algorithm designed using the QL approach has better performance than one designed using the ML approach.
+We call these intervals the BL intervals.
+If all possible errors in frequencies estimates in a particular practical scenario are less than the corresponding BL intervals, then one can use the BL estimates instead of the ML estimates to design the MOS algorithm without loss of its performance.
+Here we list the BL intervals obtained from Fig. \ref{fig4}: the BL interval is $0.006$ for the PMEP-IR algorithm; $0.006$ for the PMEP-I algorithm; $0.005$ for the GIC algorithm; $0.007$ for the EEF, gMDL, NMDL algorithms.
+Comparing these values of BL intervals and the value of the error in the BL estimates $\Delta \omega= 0.0025$ which is chosen for numerical simulations presented in Fig. \ref{fig2} one concludes that the robustness problem described in Theorem \ref{negnegG} has a practical meaning.
 Next, consider these results according to practical applications from Section \ref{QLapp}.
 Suppose that, deviations of frequencies from their {\it a priori} known values occur due to the motion of the source (or sources) of observed signal \eqref{OSModel}.
 Using the Doppler shift formula (see for example \cite{doppapp1}) one can conclude that if all speeds of sources satisfy the following condition $v_{source}< 0.0039c$ (here $c$ -- is the propagation speed of waves in the medium), then one can use the QL approach instead of the ML approach without any losses in performance.
 Let us clarify this condition for the case of electromagnetic waves in a vacuum: $v_{source} < 10^6 \text{ m/s}$.
 Thus, in this case, one can use BL estimates instead of ML estimates for all practical applications.